byronbytes/NoLexa/README.md

 - Built-in Package Manager.
 - Install custom .apks from your computer.
 - Remove bloatware packages from your Kindle.
-- Reboot your device into recovery mode.
+- Reboot your device into recovery mode or default reboot.
 - Disable OTA Upates.

  ## Supported Devices